NatanVilchis/termuxtex/README.en.md

 ### Command 2) lualatex2c
 This command only compiles to a PDF file. <br>
-You must first write lualatex2c followed by the main file name in LaTeX <b> WITHOUT the .tex extension </ b> <br>
+You must first write lualatex2c followed by the main file name in LaTeX <b> WITHOUT the .tex extension </b> <br>
 Example: <br>
 ````
 lualatex2c tarea1